Some children have needs or disabilities that affect their ability to learn.

 Support for parents

-If your child, aged from birth to 19 years, needs extra help to learn, Liverpool & Knowsley SENDIASS can help.
+If your child, aged from birth to 25-years-old, needs extra help to learn, Liverpool & Knowsley SENDIASS can help.

 This includes information leaflets, telephone support, face-to-face meetings, help to fill out forms and other paperwork such as a statement of special education needs, assessments and visiting schools with you.